 So what does this mean for online proofreading services?

-Quite simply, all our proofreaders carry all of these grammatical rules in their heads and they will apply them to the manuscripts they check.
+Quite simply, all our proofreaders carry all of these grammatical rules in their heads, and they will apply them to the manuscripts they check.
 So if you’re not too confident about your grammar skills, you can ask an expert to check your writing on your behalf.
-Here at Vappingo we charge less than $0.020 per word for our online proofreading services, so there really is no excuse for making mistakes with your written English.
+Here at Vappingo we charge less than $0.020 per word for our proofreading service, so there really is no excuse for making mistakes with your written English.